eventlet/eventlet/doc/_sources/testing.txt

 After running the tests to completion, this will emit a huge wodge of module names and line numbers.
 For some reason, the ``--cover-inclusive`` option breaks everything rather than serving its purpose of limiting the coverage to the local files, so don't use that.

-The html option is quite useful because it generates nicely-formatted HTML that are much easier to read than line-number soup.
+The html option is quite useful because it generates nicely-formatted HTML files that are much easier to read than line-number soup.
 Here's a command that generates the annotation, dumping the html files into a directory called "cover":

 .. code-block:: sh

   coverage html -d cover --omit='tempmod,<console>,tests'

-(``tempmod`` and ``console`` are omitted because they gets thrown away at the completion of their unit tests and coverage.py isn't smart enough to detect this.)
+(``tempmod`` and ``console`` are omitted because they get thrown away at the completion of their unit tests and coverage.py isn't smart enough to detect this.)